 8. Focus On What You Did Well.
 When you finish your round, be honest with yourself about what you need to work on but think mostly about what you did well.
 The more you can re-live those great shots you played the more confident you will become.
 Breed confidence by thinking of the positives.

 9. Recall pass success.
-During your shot routine you need to be firmly in the present moment.
-But in between shots, when you feel your confidence dipping, recall your past successes.
+During your shot routine and in between shots you need to be firmly in the present moment, but if you feel your confidence dipping, recall some of your past success.
 Thinking about times where you were in control and succeeding, can lift your spirits.

 10. Believe in Yourself!
 There is simply no reason not to.